 This is far more of a problem.
 Vision is impaired by reducing contrast.
 An example of 'Disability Glare' would be looking through a dirty or misted windscreen.
 It is as if we are viewing through a veil, the whole scene looks washed out.
+Sunglasses will not help this sort of glare.
 The only solution is to eliminate the source of the glare, clean the windshield or put the sun visor down.

-Sources of disability glare could be: Sun low in the sky in winter.
-Headlights or other lights directed at you.

-Reflections from glossy pages.
-Sun streaming in a window.
+Sources of disability glare could be: Sun low in the sky in winter, headlights or other lights directed at you, reflections from glossy pages or sun streaming in a window.